ElliotMouchon/BayesianProject/README.md

 <br/>

+This project was achieved as a part of the course *Bayesian Machine Learning* of the M2 Data Science at the University of Lille.
+It is an application of the paper [*Handling Sparsity Via the Horseshoe*](https://www.projectrhea.org/rhea/index.php/Homework3ECE438JPEG), Carlos M. Carvalho, Nicholas G. Polson, James G. Scott.

 We recommend reading this presentation first.
 Otherwise, you can go through the `ipynb` files in the following order:
 - `Polynomial_Regression_Example.ipynb`
 - `Image_comp.ipynb`